awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 Operational data is collected as performance log events\.
 These are entries that use a structured JSON schema that enables high\-cardinality data to be ingested and stored at scale\.
 From this data, CloudWatch creates higher\-level aggregated metrics at the cluster and service level as CloudWatch metrics\.
 For more information, see [Container Insights Structured Logs for Amazon ECS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-reference-structured-logs-ECS.html) in the *Amazon CloudWatch User Guide*\.

 **Important**
-CloudWatch Container Insights are provided at an additional cost\.
-For information about the default monitoring metrics that are provided at no additional cost, see [Amazon ECS CloudWatch Metrics](cloudwatch-metrics.md)\.
+Metrics collected by CloudWatch Container Insights are charged as custom metrics\.
+For more information about CloudWatch pricing, see [CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
+Amazon ECS also provides monitoring metrics that are provided at no additional cost\.
+For more information, see [Amazon ECS CloudWatch Metrics](cloudwatch-metrics.md)\.

 ## Container Insights Considerations<a name="cloudwatch-container-insights-considerations"></a>